burtvadr/Portable-Flatpak/README.md

 ### 3.1 Core Philosophy

 * **Adaptable:** Users should be able to rename and move most directories freely.
-The script should detect the folder's current absolute path and still work when the folder moves directories or names.
+The system should detect the folder's current absolute path and still work when the folder moves directories or names.
 * **No metadata files:** configuration internally to avoid extra files and clutter.
 * **Expressive layout:** Users should be free to organize the portable directory to their taste; a sensible default structure should exist.